A correction notice has been issued for this document on the Obstetrics & Gynecology website.

 The Effects of Morcellation on the Prognosis of Patients With Leiomyosarcoma

 The 2017 AHRQ meta-analysis provided additional information regarding prognosis.
-This report included 28 studies totaling 715 women with leiomyosarcoma at the time of the initial surgery and of these 24 studies (384 women) contributed data regarding the effect of the morcellation method 32.
+This report included 28 studies totaling 715 women with leiomyosarcoma at the time of the initial surgery and of these, 24 studies (384 women) contributed data regarding the effect of the morcellation method 35.
 Based on the methods used in this meta-analysis, estimates of survival were presented as ranges with Bayesian credible intervals (BCI).
 (Although BCIs and confidence intervals represent similar concepts, they are based on a different set of statistical assumptions and, thus, calculated differently.)
 Using this approach, survival varied by morcellation technique.
-Based on modeling, the expected 5-year survival was 30% for women undergoing power morcellation (95% BCI, 13%–61%), 59% for scalpel morcellation (95% BCI, 33%–84%), and 60% for women in whom no morcellation was used (95% BCI, 24%–98%) 32.
+Based on modeling, the expected 5-year survival was 30% for women undergoing power morcellation (95% BCI, 13–61%), 59% for scalpel morcellation (95% BCI, 33–84%), and 60% for women in whom no morcellation was used (95% BCI, 24–98%) 35.
 Although the survival estimate for power morcellation was lower than that of scalpel morcellation or no morcellation, the BCIs for the three groups overlap, making the uncertainty of the estimates very large, especially at longer follow-up times.
-The 2017 AHRQ meta-analysis acknowledges that significant gaps in the evidence exist and more data are needed 32.
+The 2017 AHRQ meta-analysis acknowledges that significant gaps in the evidence exist and more data are needed 35.

 Alternatives and Other Approaches to Morcellation

-In addition to using an abdominal approach to hysterectomy, other alternative techniques to avoid the risks of power morcellation have been proposed, including morcellation through suprapubic or umbilical incisions with containment bags, hand-assisted morcellation through a mini-laparotomy, and vaginal manual morcellation 17 38 39.
-Morcellation in a containment bag has been suggested as a method to avoid intraperitoneal spread of morcellated tissue, and a number of containment systems have been developed to facilitate tissue extraction after morcellation 17 40.
-To date, the use of a containment bag has not been studied sufficiently to establish its effectiveness in preventing the spread of malignant tissue fragments.
-There is concern that the bags may leak 41 or that bags may make morcellation more cumbersome, resulting in increased operative time 42.
-The potential for obstructed visualization of other abdominal contents, resulting in injury to those obscured organs, is another concern.
+In addition to using an abdominal approach to hysterectomy, other alternative techniques to avoid the risks of power morcellation have been proposed, including hand-assisted morcellation through a mini-laparotomy and vaginal manual morcellation 19 41 42.
+Morcellation in a containment bag also has been suggested as a method to avoid intraperitoneal spread of morcellated tissue, and a number of containment systems have been developed to facilitate tissue extraction after morcellation 19 43.
+However, several studies in the setting of power or scalpel morcellation have demonstrated that containment bags may perforate or leak 44 45 46.
+In February 2020, the FDA recommended performing laparoscopic power morcellation for myomectomy or hysterectomy only with a tissue containment system, legally marketed in the United States for use during laparoscopic power morcellation, which in turn must be used with a compatible power morcellator 12.This new guidance is reportedly based on bench and animal testing.
+Although the American College of Obstetricians and Gynecologists acknowledges the FDA’s new recommendation, more information is needed.
+It is still unknown whether the use of a containment system prevents the spread of benign or malignant tissue.
+In addition to concern that the bags may leak 44 47, bags may make morcellation more cumbersome, resulting in increased operative time 48 49 ,50.
+The potential for obstructed visualization of other abdominal contents, resulting in injury to those obscured organs, is another theoretical concern.
 Further development and evaluation of methods to eliminate the spread of tissue and cancer into the peritoneal cavity are needed.

 Risks Associated With Laparoscopic Versus Abdominal Approaches to Hysterectomy or Myomectomy